adibaiitju/adibaiitju/README.md

 **Keywords:** Phubbing, cellphone conflicts, communication quality, relationship satisfaction, life satisfaction.

+**Research Findings:**
-- Research Findings: The results of this survey show that smartphone conflicts harm relationship satisfaction but not communication quality.
+The results of this survey show that smartphone conflicts harm relationship satisfaction but not communication quality.
 It was revealed that communication quality does not directly bring a negative    impact on life satisfaction, but it directly affects relationship satisfaction, which, in turn, harms life satisfaction.

--Contributions:
+**Contributions:**
 This research addresses the gap and gives insight into the consequences of self and partner phubbing and its impact on the relationship and life satisfaction among partners by providing a research model that was validated with primary data.

+**Publications:**
-- Publications: Dark Side of Mobile Phone Technology: Assessing the Impact of Self-Phubbing and Partner- Phubbing on Life Satisfaction, Interdisciplinary Journal of Information, Knowledge, and
+- Dark Side of Mobile Phone Technology: Assessing the Impact of Self-Phubbing and Partner- Phubbing on Life Satisfaction, Interdisciplinary Journal of Information, Knowledge, and

   Management, Volume 18,2023, pp. 893-914, https://doi.org/10.28945/5241